fNIRS/snirf/snirf_specification.md

 - `string`: either ASCII encoded 8bit CHAR array or UNICODE UTF-16 array.
-Defined by the H5T.NATIVE_CHAR or H5T.H5T_NATIVE_B16 datatypes in H5T.  (note, at this time HDF5 does not have a UTF16 native type, so H5T_NATIVE_B16 will need to be interpeted and converted to/from unicode-16 within the read/write code).
+Defined by the H5T.NATIVE_CHAR or H5T.H5T_NATIVE_B16 datatypes in H5T.  (note, at this time HDF5 does not have a UTF16 native type, so H5T_NATIVE_B16 will need to be converted to/from unicode-16 within the read/write code).

 - `integer`: the native integer types H5T.NATIVE_INT H5T datatype (alias of H5T_STD_I32BE or H5T_STD_I32LE)